ARM-software/AVH-GetStarted/basic/README.md

 ### Building on command line

 Open a command prompt in the local workspace.
 The following instructions assume Python is installed.
-If one don't want to go the Python way one can issue the individual command, manually.
+If one doesn't want to go the Python way one can issue the individual command, manually.

 ```text